Explore Kenosha, Racine & Milwaukee Farmers Markets 2025

 Cathedral Square Market

-Live music starting at 10:30 am, local produce, artisan goods.
+- Highlights: Live music starting at 10:30 am, local produce, artisan goods.
 A charming market in the heart of the city.

 Farmers Market FAQs